 For a tall building, construction methodology and sequencing are essential for financial viability.
 The right construction method is a balance of structural integrity, cost-efficiency, buildability, and construction time.

-Aurecon’s team is working closely with the contractor on the proposed methodology using its deep-rooted understanding of tall buildings to advise on the optimal structural approach.
-Temporary plantrooms have been strategically designed and located throughout the tower to enable a staged handover of lower floors while the upper part of the tower continues in construction.
+Aurecon is working closely with the contractor to design the optimal structural methodology for each tower, using its deep-rooted understanding of tall buildings.
+Temporary plantrooms are strategically designed and located throughout the towers to enable a staged handover of lower floors while the upper part of the towers continue in construction.

 Tall buildings are complex, so their design always requires higher levels of engineering consultation.
 Aurecon examined the pressure in the hydraulic and fire pipe network from the pressure build-up due to the height of the Melbourne Square towers.
 A particularly important task was the podium-level swimming pool spanning in between the podium of two towers.
 This required an in-depth level of engineering coordination and detailing between the building services, pool stability and structural engineering disciplines.